Vermont is known for its charm and scenery, and a ski vacation in the Green

 with valet ski service and an alpine concierge at the Stowe Mountain Lodge

 and Spa at Spruce Peak Village is

-hotel in white snow country ushers in a new era for upscale ski lodging in
+hotel in snow country ushers in a new era for upscale ski lodging in

 Vermont with suite accommodations, an on site spa and gourmet mountain cuisine

-ski village at the base of Spruce and a gondola ride from Mt Mansfield’s
+ski village with ice rink at the base of Spruce - a gondola ride to Mt Mansfield’s

 legendary Front Four terrain.
 There are other top shelf lodging option in Stowe,